Meta Explains How To Use The DJI OM 4 Gimbal For Beginners

 The DJI OM 4 Gimbal can support a payload of 230g ± 60g.

 Balancing Your DJI Gimbal – Counterweights, which can add 10g, 20g, 30g, 40g or 50g to your Total Payload, to correctly balance your DJI Gimbal.
-The DJI OM 4 Gimbal uses a small M3 Screw to secure the counterweights behind the iPhone Clamp.
+The DJI OM 4 Gimbal uses a small M3 Screw to secure the counterweights behind the Clamp.

 Apple iPhone 12 Pro Max DJI Gimbal Test: (DJI OM 4 Gimbal).